27 Popular Foods in Argentina You Have to Try

 Alfajores are the best food in Argentina for those with a sweet tooth.

-There are countless varieties, some bathed in white chocolate or a candied coating, some made with namebrand cookies like Oreos (SO good), triple stackers, and on it goes.
+Yet, there are countless varieties, some bathed in white chocolate or a candied coating, some made with name brand cookies like Oreos (SO good), triple stackers, and on it goes.

 Find them in kioskos (minimarkets) or supermarkets anywhere in the country.